dday76/dscgcd/readme.md

 That was my best estimate of the requirement.
 I could have added or excluded whatever, but I just made my best guess. cbd4, for 1-4, and cbd5c, for 5, are the 'deliverables'.
 But there wasn't a specific output format requested, so I just output a brief header of cdb5c.
-#5 requested 'a' second data set, so I did the averages by student+activity, not one for student and one for activity.
+Question 5 requested 'a' second data set, so I did the averages by student+activity, not one for student and one for activity.
 I didn't change any of the feature names.
 They seemed long and cumbersome, but that seemed better than making up my own.
 They're fine.

 ## Raw Data